Back To School Mindfully: Free Download!

 Let’s be proactive and establish the habits we need to feel at ease, successful, and ready for what the new academic year has in store for us.

 When I think of my own childhood; I think of chaos in my mental and physical space.
-When I visit classrooms I notice some students have desks stuffed with scattered papers, pencils and pens askew.
+When I visit classrooms I notice some students have desks stuffed with scattered papers, pencils, and pens askew.
 Those very students become mentally and spatially disorganized and need our support to put one activity away before starting another.
 They may feel anxiety reaching into a messy desk and not knowing whether they will find the homework they worked hard on.

 The same can be true in our homes, too.
 If your child tends to make a huge mess and then become overwhelmed, this activity will be a game changer.
 Let’s help adults and our children manage their mental and physical space in a sustainable, calming way.

 **That is not to say this activity won’t evoke difficult feelings.
 For people accustomed to everything blending, the 5 Breath Space Maker can feel scary.
 That’s ok.
 Explore this activity as an experiment and notice how it feels after doing it every single day between every subject in school.
 Support your students and children in doing this, letting them know it’s ok to feel resistant to changing our behaviors.
-It is normal to want to do things to same way.
+It is normal to want to do things in the same way.
 Growth comes when we approach things in new ways and test what works best for us.

 Back to school is also a time of interpersonal relationships, new and old.
 For students and teachers alike, we need to be aware how looking at relationships with nuance, from a foundation of how to be a good person, how to steer ourselves with kindness, honesty, modesty, moderation, and more.
-Social emotional learning comes alive in the Yamas and Niyamas lesson plan.
+Social-emotional learning comes alive in the Yamas and Niyamas lesson plan.

 Learn to facilitate conversations around healthy relationships with the self, our peers, and our community.
 Learn the philosophical framework that will make mindful decision-making easier for all of us.
-If you want the children in your life to have healthy relationships and a positive sense of self, instilling the virtus from the Yamas and Niyamas will become practical, a utility you can lean on every day of your lives.
+If you want the children in your life to have healthy relationships and a positive sense of self, instilling the virtues from the Yamas and Niyamas will become practical, a utility you can lean on every day of your lives.

 When the Going Gets Tough, We Get Empowered